YifanHan07/SimpleHealth/README.md

-### User Story 5: Search Recipes by Nutritional Criteria
+### User Story 5: Search Recipes by Health Label

-Description: Enable users to filter recipes by nutritional criteria.
+Description: Enable users to filter recipes by health labels.

-User Interaction:search for recipes based on specific nutritional criteria (e.g., low calorie, high protein) to find meals that fit her health goals.
+User Interaction:search for recipes based on specific nutritional criteria (e.g., vegan, wheat-free) to find meals that fit her health goals.

-Controller: In the file NutritionalSearchController, manages the “search” button interaction.
+Controller: TagController handles the input inputted by the user and passes the keyword to the TagInteractor.

-Presenter:  In the file, NutritionalSearchPresenter, displays the search results.
+Interactor: TagInteractor searches for recipes by specified health label by calling the API.

-Interactor: In the file, NutritionalSearchInteractor, searches for recipes by specified nutritional criteria.
+View:  TagSelectionView displays the avaliable and selected tags.